RgbTrouw/Compass/README.md

 It could also be similar to a poligraph.

-"The human body interferes with radio waves by absorbing, reflecting, and scattering them, which can weaken a device's signal." - Google
+"The human body interferes with radio waves by absorbing, reflecting, and scattering them (...)." - Google

 ** The full version also has a cover on some of the indicators.
 (See "Compass Cover.png")